Zedtho/Iterated-Prisoner-s-Dilemma/README.md

 The question it attempts to analyze is how a world of defectors - people unwilling to cooperate - could ever allow any cooperation to be fruitful.

 Normally, it is known that the strategy All-D is collectively stable, meaning if any other strategy enters the population it will do just as well or likely worse.
 Larger amounts of invading strategies also are unlikely to take over the native All-D. The independent variable this program seeks to analyze is whether a clustering coefficient c could affect the final results.
-Indeed, one finds that at c = 0.15 Tit-for-tat is already successful at invading the native All-D.

 The program does this as follows:
 First, it allows the user to set the following variables: